Anti-Corruption Layer pattern

 - Consider whether you need more than one anti-corruption layer.
 You may want to decompose functionality into multiple services using different technologies or languages, or there may be other reasons to partition the anti-corruption layer.

 - Consider how the anti-corruption layer will be managed in relation with your other applications or services.
 How will it be integrated into your monitoring, release, and configuration processes?

 - Make sure transaction and data consistency are maintained and can be monitored.

-- Consider whether the anti-corruption layer needs to handle all communication between legacy and modern systems, or just a subset of features.
+- Consider whether the anti-corruption layer needs to handle all communication between different subsystems, or just a subset of features.

-- Consider whether the anti-corruption layer is meant to be permanent, or eventually retired once all legacy functionality has been migrated.
+- If the anti-corruption layer is part of an application migration strategy, consider whether it will be permanent, or will be retired after all legacy functionality has been migrated.

 When to use this pattern